SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 >
 > 7.3.1 Energy intensity measured in terms of primary energy and GDP

 This target is interpreted to cover research about improving energy intensity (phrase 1,2), and research about improving energy efficiency (phrase 3).
 While some might consider a reduction in energy consumption, or degrowth, to be essential to sustainable energy, the target is quite specifically about energy efficiency.
-Therefore we hold our interpretation within this topic.
+Therefore we hold our interpretation within this theme for the action approach.
+The topic approach takes a slightly wider interpretation (see respective documentation).

 Energy intensity definition from the European Environment Agency:
 >"Energy intensity is the ratio between gross inland energy consumption (GIEC) and gross domestic product (GDP), calculated for a calendar year.
 GIEC is calculated as the sum of the gross inland consumption of the five sources of energy: solid fuels, oil, gas, nuclear and renewable sources" (<a id="EEA2016">[EEA, 2016](#f6)</a>).